danielegrattarola/spektral/docs/templates/getting-started.md

 # Getting started

-Spektral is designed according to the guiding principles of the Keras API to make things extremely simple for beginners while maintaining flexibility for experts.
+Spektral is designed according to the guiding principles of Keras to make things extremely simple for beginners while maintaining flexibility for experts.

 In this page we will go over the main features of Spektral while creating a graph neural network for graph classification.